dpaiton/dpaiton.github.io/_pages/about.md

 author_profile: true
 header:
     image: cajal-glial-cerebral.jpeg
-    caption: "Santiago Ramón y Cajal, glial cells of the cerebral cortex of a child, 1904, ink and pencil on paper.<br>[Courtesy of the Cajal Institute, Spanish National Research Council, or CSIC.
+    caption: "Santiago Ramón y Cajal, glial cells of the cerebral cortex of a child, 1904, ink and pencil on paper.<br>[Owned by the Cajal Institute, Spanish National Research Council, or CSIC.
 Madrid.
 Spain.](https://www.csic.es/)"
 redirect_from:
   - /about/
   - /about.html